Biography

 Central to her practice is the belief that the power dynamics present in our relationships reflect those that sustain broad systems of injustice.
 Any meaningful change, therefore, must involve intervention in the inter- and intra-personal realm.

 As a coach, Kei supports people to ‘clear the fog’ and see what is truly most important to them so that they can consistently spend their time and energy on what matters most.
 Kei’s coaching practice is informed by her training in both Ontological Coaching and somatic modalities like Systemic Embodied Coaching, Family Constellations and Social Presencing Theater.
 She supports clients to use their intellectual, emotional, intuitive and embodied knowledge as they put their own wisdom into action.
-She is a graduate from the Academy of Coaching Excellence and is accredited as an Associate Certified Coach by the International Coaching Federation.
+She is a graduate from the Academy of Coaching Excellence and is accredited as a Professional Certified Coach by the International Coaching Federation.

-Kei is embedded in and sustained by a web of kin who are usually located in Singapore, the UK, Eswatini, and various parts of the USA.
+Kei is embedded in and sustained by a web of kin who are usually located in Singapore, the UK, Italy, Eswatini, and various parts of the USA.
 All that she does emerges from processes of dialogue with friends.